cassidy-andrew/Hidden-Singularities/README.md

 # Hidden-Singularities
-The is a repository for the executable papers to accompany the paper "Hidden singularities in the solid state"
+The repository accompanies the paper "Hidden singularities in the solid state".
+It provides an executable paper to allow the reader follow the mathematical analysis directly.